Exploiting Vocabulary Frequency Imbalance in Language Model Pre-training: Introduction

 A language model incorporates a tokenizer that converts a stream of characters into a series of token IDs, each representing a specific substring \citep{huang2025overtokenizedtransformervocabularygenerally,rajaraman2025theorytokenizationllms,dagan2024gettingtokenizerpretrainingdomain}.
 Tokenization has re-emerged as an powerful tuning knob for language models, with mounting evidence that simply scaling up vocabulary consistently reduces perplexity and improves downstream accuracy across diverse domains and model scales \citep{tao2024scalinglawsvocabularylarger,yu2025}.
 Although this trend is consistently observed in practice, the underlying mechanism responsible for it has yet to be thoroughly investigated.

 As vocabulary size grows, adding merge candidates segments frequent words in the training data into a single token and pushes infrequent ones deeper into the long tail, sharpening the relative token‑frequency distribution \citep{schmidt2025boundlessbytepairencoding,superbpe,hayase2024data}.
-In unigram models, this simply lowers the Shannon entropy of training data toward its optimal loss (i.e., entropy rate) \cite{rajaraman2025theorytokenizationllms}.
+In unigram models, this simply lowers the unigram Shannon entropy of training data toward its optimal loss (i.e., entropy rate) \cite{rajaraman2025theorytokenizationllms}.
 This intuition does not transfer to language models as they condition their next-token prediction on the preceding context, which contains a mixture of common and rare tokens \cite{benjio2000,gpt-3,gpt-4,gpt-neox}.
 Moreover, rare tokens already carry much lower conditional probabilities than marginal ones; mistakes on them incur disproportionately large penalties \cite{pinto2024fairlanguagemodelparadox,mircea2024gradient}.
 Yet rare tokens account for a small share of the entire dataset, making it unclear how a larger vocabulary reallocates capacity between frequent and rare tokens.

-In this study, we explore why enlarging vocabulary size improves the performance of language models by expanding vocabulary from $24$K to $196$K. We quantify the complexity of tokenized text using an upper bound on Kolmogorov complexity and first demonstrate that expanding the vocabulary reduces this complexity (\S\ref{main:complexity}).
+In this study, we explore why enlarging vocabulary size improves the performance of language models by expanding vocabulary from $24$K to $196$K. Viewing BPE \cite{BPE} with its pre-tokenization rules as a lossless compressor \cite{deletang_modeling,Lester2024}, we assess how much the tokenized text is compressed against raw text by an upper-bound on Kolmogorov complexity and first illustrate that expanding the vocabulary reduces this complexity (\S\ref{main:complexity}).
 Above $24$K, frequent words are already encoded as single tokens, so the primary shift is a heightened imbalance in relative token-frequency distribution (\S\ref{main:segment efficiency}), regardless of dataset quality (\S\ref{main:dataset quality}).
-Furthermore, a word-level loss decomposition shows that a larger vocabulary reduces the loss of frequent words, thereby lowering the model’s overall cross-entropy. (\S\ref{main:token freq}).
+Furthermore, a word-level loss decomposition shows that a larger vocabulary reduces the loss of frequent words, thereby lowering the model’s overall cross-entropy (\S\ref{main:token freq}), regardless of dataset and model size.